Empire State Fellows Program

 • Ethics

-After completing the week-long seminar, Fellows will begin full-time work.
+After completing orientation, Fellows will begin full-time work.
 Throughout the first year of the Empire State Fellows Program, Fellows will attend semi-monthly seminars on weekday evenings.
 In between class sessions, Fellows will dedicate between one and two hours per week to academic reading and exercises.
 The semi-monthly classes cover topics relevant to the policy process and State operations.

 How are Empire Fellows assigned to state agencies and can I pick the department or agency to which I am assigned?

 Upon reviewing applicant skills and agency needs, the panel of judges will recommend that each fellow be appointed to work closely with a particular policymaker within the New York State executive branch.
-Final placement decisions will be determined by senior staff in the Governor’s Office.
-If the applicant accepts the recommended placement, the Governor will appoint the applicant as an Empire State Fellow serving in that role.
+Final placement decisions will be determined by senior executives at the Department of Civil Service.
+If the applicant accepts the recommended placement, the applicant will be appointed to serve in that role.
 Although agency needs will ultimately determine fellow placement, the panel of judges will duly consider each applicant’s preferences, experience, and skills in determining how they could best serve our state.

 Are Empire Fellows provided compensation and benefits during the Fellowship?